documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 Presentation
 ============

-This document aims to explain the use of the Mangue.io Platform, an environment management platform for multiple container orchestrators.
+This document aims to explain the use of the Mangue.io platform, an environment management platform for multiple container orchestrators.

 This manual introduces the concepts, screens, functionalities and commands for using this product.